Nizari–Seljuk conflicts: Establishment of the Alamut State

-The Ismailis in Persia, and by extension, Da'i Hassan-i Sabbah were already aware of the declining power of the Fatimids.
-During his nine years of activity in service of the Fatimid da'wah in different parts of Persia, Hassan had evaluated the strengths and the weaknesses of the Seljuk military and government.
-Taking advantage of his position in service of the Fatimid da'wah in several Seljuk provinces, he took note of the Seljuk administrative and military prowess.
-After nine years of intelligence operations, Hassan would concentrate his missionary efforts at Daylam, a traditional stronghold for the minority Zaydi Shias which had been already penetrated by the Ismaili da'wa.
+The Ismailis in Persia, including Da'i Hassan-i Sabbah, were aware of the declining power of the Fatimids during the final decades of the imamate of al-Mustansir.
+Hassan was a new Ismaili convert who had been appointed to a post in the da'wah organization by Ibn Attash in May–June 1072.
+Within nine years of his missionary activity in several Seljuk provinces, Hassan had evaluated the strengths and weaknesses of the Seljuk military and government and took note of the Seljuk administrative and military prowess.
+After nine years of intelligence operations, Hassan concentrated his missionary efforts in Daylam, a traditional stronghold for the minority Zaydi Shias which had already been penetrated by the Ismaili da'wa.

-By 1087, Hassan had chosen the inaccessible castle of Alamut, located in the remote area of Rudbar in northern Persia, as the base of operations.
-From Damghan and later Shahriyarkuh, he dispatched several da'is to convert the locals of the settlements in the Alamut valley.
+By 1087, Hassan had chosen the inaccessible castle of Alamut, located in the remote area of Rudbar (nowadays called "Alamut") in northern Persia, as the base of operations.
+From Damghan and later Shahriyarkuh, he dispatched several da'is to convert the locals of the settlements in the Rudbar valley near the castle.
 These activities were noticed by the Seljuk vizier Nizam al-Mulk, who ordered Abu Muslim, the governor of Rayy, to arrest the da'i.
 Hassan managed to remain hidden and secretly arrived at Daylam, temporarily settling in Qazvin.
 He was later appointed as the Fatimid Da'i of Daylam.

 From Qazvin Hassan dispatched one further da'i to Alamut.
-Meanwhile, Ismailis from elsewhere infiltrated and populated the Alamut region.
+Meanwhile, Ismailis from elsewhere infiltrated and populated the region near Alamut.
 Hassan then moved to Ashkawar, and then Anjirud, gradually getting closer to the castle, and secretly entered the castle itself on the eve of September 4, 1090, living there for a while disguised as a children's teacher.
 Mahdi, the commandant of the castle, eventually discovered Hassan's identity, but he was powerless since many in the castle, including his guards, were Ismailis or Ismaili converts then.
 Hassan permitted Mahdi to leave peacefully and then paid him via Muzaffar, a Seljuk ra'is and a secret Ismaili, 3,000 gold dinars for the castle.
 The seizure of the castle marks the establishment of the Ismaili state in Persia (also called the "Alamut state") and the beginning of the so-called Alamut Period during which the Ismaili mission unfolded as an open revolt against the Sunni authorities.